jdhall75/11ty-blog/src/posts/ansible-jinja-layouts.md

 are not careful and we have a "cowboy config" out in the network we could end up isolting a router or not being able to manage it.

+I hope this helps someone.
+I am currently restructuring our templates to implement these patterns.